rdonalson/Financial-Planner-Forecast-Ledger/README.md

 ### 10/23/2021 Updates & Additions
   * Altered the Login Operations in the Header:
     - Created a Singleton Login Service
     - Handles Claims creation in the LocalStorage
     - Stores the User's OID
     - Stores the LoggedIn status
   * Altered the Navigation Menu Array:
     - Moved data to JSON file
     - Created a Singleton Menu Service to provide the items to the Menu Components
     - Added new Menu on the Home Page
   * Altered the Utility Arrays in the Edit Item Component:
     - Moved datasets to JSON file, DaysInTheMonth, WeekDays & Month
     - Created new model for datasets, an array of arrays, IUtilArray
     - Created a Singleton Utility Array Service to provide the items to the Dropdown & Radio Groups Selectors
   * Altered the Image Utility for the Home:
     - Moved image addresses to JSON file
     - Created a Singleton Image Service to provide the image addresses to the Galleria component

+### 10/15/2022 Updates & Additions
+  * Upgraded Angular 12 to 15

+### 08/06/2023 Updates & Additions
+  * Incorporated Redux Pattern:
+    - Items, Periods & ItemType
+    - For each, you'll generally see files in services/state folders: Reducer, actions & effects
+  * GetItems:
+    - Changed from using database view vwItems
+    - Returning a complex Item/Period/ItemType structure
+  * GetItem:
+    - Deprecated, now using redux feature pass Item data to Item Edit from List
+    - No longer required to get item from db after Posting or Putting.
+  * PostItem:
+    - Now API is returning the new Item after successful completion of Add